 I just joined Skyflow to help fintech companies ship faster while protecting customer’s sensitive data.

 Over the last decade, we have seen tremendous strides in the level of financial services innovation as banking and payment networks open up and cloud-native services enable companies to build faster with less overhead.
-This has enabled innovators to rapidly deploy new financial services that drive fast customer adoption of new business models.
-These new services and models are revolutionizing the way that consumers and businesses make financial decisions.
-Consumers have new ways to purchase goods, buy houses, invest in assets and move money.
-Businesses now have access to new forms of non-dilutive capital, new ways to price risk and new ways to reduce fraud.
+This has enabled innovators to rapidly deploy new financial services that drive rapid customer adoption of new business models.
+These new services and models are revolutionizing the way that consumers and businesses make financial decisions — consumers have new ways to purchase goods, buy houses, invest in assets, and move money.
+Businesses now have access to new forms of non-dilutive capital, new ways to price risk, and new ways to reduce fraud.

-While this new open ecosystem has given consumers and businesses more ways to bank, pay and transact, it has also increased the complexity of data protection and usage.
-Data privacy and security regulations such as GDPR, CCPA and PCI are only the first step in ensuring that businesses are protecting customer data accordingly.
-Innovators have an obligation to securely maintain and mindfully utilize sensitive customer data in a trusted framework to check credit, run KYC, process a payment, move money and ultimately service their customers.
-I saw firsthand in my last role as Chief Commercial Officer at RS2, that many of the engineering teams at ISV's becoming PayFacs were spending inordinate amounts of time focused on data protection, instead of driving fast innovation and new business models.
+While this new open ecosystem has given consumers and businesses more ways to bank, pay, and transact, it has also increased the complexity of data protection and usage.
+Data privacy and security regulations such as GDPR, CCPA, and PCI are only the first step in ensuring that businesses are protecting customer data accordingly.
+Innovators have an obligation to securely maintain and mindfully utilize sensitive customer data in a trusted framework to check credit, run KYC, process a payment, move money, and ultimately service their customers.
+In my last role as Chief Commercial Officer at RS2, I saw firsthand that many of the engineering teams at ISVs becoming PayFacs were spending inordinate amounts of time focused on data protection instead of driving fast innovation and new business models.

-- Harnesses sensitive data through full workflow and SQL analytical capabilities while the data is fully encrypted.
-The privacy vault’s polymorphic encryption also uses many different encryption and de-identification algorithms that differentially redact the data allowing different users and services to access different forms of the same data through a single API.
-This enables FinTech’s to share data securely, for example, to run credit and KYC checks, through a tightly controlled policy.
+- Governs sensitive data through full workflow and SQL analytical capabilities while the data is fully encrypted.
+The privacy vault’s polymorphic encryption also uses many different encryption and de-identification algorithms that differentially redact the data, allowing different users and services to access different forms of the same data through a single API.
+This enables fintech companies to share data securely, for example, to run credit and KYC checks, through a tightly controlled policy

 So when they asked me to join Skyflow as employee #43, I was reminded of the advice Eric Schmidt once gave Sheryl Sandberg: